BDC Hamburger Icon

 5. Connect with your subscribers by writing conversationally.

-Your audience doesn’t want to be talked down to or sift through industry jargon or legal disclaimers.
-Your email newsletters and promotional emails should have a professional, conversational, friendly tone that engages your readers.
+Your audience doesn’t want to be talked down to or have to sift through industry jargon or legal disclaimers.
+Your email newsletters and promotional emails should have a professional, conversational and friendly tone that engages your readers.

 6. Make your subject line and preview text count.